RBI’s loan repayment relief only postpones our EMIs and does not pardon them

 This public sector bank will offer automatic deferment of loan EMIs, meaning the customer need not actively apply for the moratorium.

-However, those who have given standing instruction to SBI to debit the EMI every month will have to mail the bank instructing not to debit the EMI during these three months, this can be done either by visiting the local branch or by email from the registered email address.
+However, those who have given standing instruction to SBI to debit the EMI every month will have to mail the bank instructing not to debit the EMI during these seven months, this can be done either by visiting the local branch or by email from the registered email address.

 As per the bank’s website, a customer can choose either to “opt-in” or “opt-out” from the moratorium.
 For those choosing the opt-in feature, the accrued interest will be added to the principal amount and hence would increase the loan tenure, in cases where extension of loan tenure is not possible the EMI will be increased.